john9francis/radiation-modeling/time-spent-thesis.md

 - 3/18 1:35 pm 1.5 hr working w/ hansen about thesis
 - 3/19 10:00 am 3 hrs making a pure photon beam straight from med linac.
 Time to revise thesis
 - 3/19 10:00 pm 2 hrs working on procedure and introduction
+- 3/21 9:00 am 5.5 hrs meeting w. thesis advisor and working on results. next step is discussion, and then fix all the pictures!